artemowkin/session-auth/README.md

-# session-auth
+# session-identification

 This project is just for learning

-In this project I tried to do session authentication using DB
+In this project I tried to do session identification using DB

 ## Get started